khirvy019/smart-bch-examples-js/README.md

-    balance         - show balance of a wallet send            - send bch to another wallet send-token      - send a sep20 token to another wallet txs             - show txs, does not include sep20 tokens at the moment
+    balance         - show balance of a wallet send            - send bch to another wallet send-token      - send a sep20 token to another wallet txs             - Show latest transactions of the wallet including SEP20 transactions

 Check node <command> --help for more info
 ```